vivek-nexus/transcriptonic/README.md

 ![screenshot-2](/assets/screenshot-2.png)
 TranscripTonic has two modes of operation.

-**In both modes, transcript will be automatically downloaded as a text file at the end of each meeting.**
+**In both modes, transcript will be downloaded as a text file at the end of each meeting.**

 - **Auto mode:** Automatically records transcripts for all meetings
 - **Manual mode:** Switch on TranscripTonic by clicking on captions icon in Google Meet (CC icon)

-> **Avoid closing the meeting tab to end the call.** If you do it by mistake, you can still download the last meeting transcript by opening the extension.
-This will be overwritten when a new meeting starts.

 <br />